Get the reportMore

 IT organizations that rely on cloud-based infrastructure can automate a range of tasks to lower their IT costs, reduce errors and increase their operational efficiency.
-Below, we list some of the common tasks that can be made more efficient through cloud automation.
+Below, we list some common tasks that can be made more efficient through cloud automation.

-Establishing Infrastructure-as-Code (IaC)
+Establishing infrastructure-as-code (IaC)

-Cloud platforms with virtualization capabilities can automate the discovery of computing resources on the network and organize them into pools, such that IT operators can flexibly deploy resources regardless of their physical configuration or location in the server room.
+Cloud platforms with virtualization capabilities can automate the discovery of computing resources on the network and organize them into pools, so IT operators can flexibly deploy resources regardless of their physical configuration or location in the server room.
 Then, they can draw directly from that pool of computing resources, allocating them as a need to define virtual machines, containers, storage, VPNs and other common configuration items.

-This results in an Infrastructure-as-Code architecture where users can execute automated, codified processes to achieve the desired hardware configuration without manual set-up.
+This results in an infrastructure-as-code architecture where users can execute automated, codified processes to achieve the desired hardware configuration without manual setup.